Zaid850/Information--visualization-assignment3/README.md

 # D3.js Visualization – Youth Smoking Prevalence Trends (2020–2024)

 This repository is where my personal Assignment 3 (D3.js Visualization) implementation can be found.
-This assignment aims to develop an interactive and animated visualization with D3.js based on the data chosen in our team project.
-The type of visualization I have chosen is a **Line Chart**, which is unique among my team members.
+This assignment aims to develop an interactive and animated visualization with D3.js on the basis of the data that was chosen in our team project.
+The type of visualization I have chosen is Line Chart and this is unique among my team members.

 ---

 ## Project Overview

-The graph represents the trend of youth smoking from 2020–2024.
-It shows how smoking rates change over time and helps identify increasing or decreasing trends.
+The graph represents the trend of youth smoking in 2020–2024.
+It shows the change in the smoking rates with time and helps define the growing or falling trends.

-### The visualization includes:
+The visualization includes:

-- A curve representing annual smoking prevalence
+- A curve between the annual smoking prevalence
-- Red circles as data points
+- Red circles to represent data points
 - Smooth animations
 - Interactive tooltip on hover
 - Clean layout with axis labels and gridlines